carbon-language/carbon-lang/docs/design/README.md

 ### Blocks and statements

-A _code block_ or _block_ is a sequence of _statements_.
+A _block_ is a sequence of _statements_.
 A block defines a [scope](#declarations-definitions-and-scopes) and, like other scopes, is enclosed in curly braces (`{`...`}`).
-Each statement is terminated by a semicolon, and can be one of:
+Each statement is terminated by a semicolon or block, and can be one of:

 -   an [expression](#expressions),
 -   a [variable declaration](#variable-var-declarations),